ascorbic/unpic-img/docs/src/content/img/astro.md

 ### Placeholders

 Unpic can generate a placeholder that is used as a background while the image is loading.
-This looks better than a load of white boxes, and gives a better experience for the user.
-You can either set a static color or CSS value, or use one of the placeholder generation options.
+This looks better than a white boxe, and can improve the site's LCP score.
+You can either set a static color or CSS value, or for remote images you use one of the placeholder generation options.
 These are generated at build time by downloading and analysing a small version of the image.
 There are several supported values:

 - `dominantColor`: The image will analysed and to find the dominant color, and a